hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/firefox.md

 3. **Clear Test Cases:** The test functions are more descriptive and focused on specific aspects of the `Firefox` class.

-4. **Exception Handling:** The `test_firefox_initialization_exception_handling` test now demonstrates how to test exception handling.
+4. **Exception Handling:** The `test_firefox_initialization_exception_handling` test now demonStartes how to test exception handling.
 It's vital to check that your `try...except` blocks correctly manage potential issues.

 5. **Complete Mocking:** The code now mocks `gs.path` to prevent errors from accessing real file paths.
 Crucially, `gs` and `logger` are now mocked.
 This is absolutely necessary for truly unit testing.